 Too many property management companies deliver a minimum level of reporting.
 Income Statement, rent roll.
 Unit Expense Report, Cash Expenditures.

-I’m not suggesting that you paper the earth (even electronically) but consider the depth of reporting available from your software and deliver up stream all aspects of operations that reflect on how your good management is benefiting the property and it’s owners.
+I’m not suggesting that you paper the earth (even electronically) but consider the depth of reporting available from your software and deliver up stream all aspects of operations that reflect how your good management is benefiting the property and it’s owners.

 The not so surprising result is that ownership may retain your services for an extended period of time as they become accustomed to the high level of detail delivered versus other management companies in their employ.
 Even if everyone were using the same exact software, most minimize outputs.